-Find a solution to problems before they become unmanageable.
-Dealing with conflict is not usually easy, so try to find a solution that works for you when you do have to face it.
+Find solutions to problems before they become unmanageable.
+Dealing with conflict is not usually easy, so try to find a colution that usually for usually easy.

+find a solution that works for you when you do have to face it.

 Learn to take responsibility for your own feelings.
 Do something to let your feelings out: cry, scream as loud as you can (preferably where you cannot be heard!).
-Try talking into a tape recorder, then play it back and agree with what you said.
+Try talking into a recording device, then play it back and agree with what you said.

 Set limits for yourself and reasonable time limits for others.

 After a stroke, even simple actions may become more difficult and time consuming, so allow extra time.
 Remember to delegate, prioritise, plan and be prepared to compromise.

-Remember to value exercise and a healthy diet.
+Remember to value exercise and a

+healthy diet.
 As well as helping to keep you fit, exercise is a good way to work off tension.
 Being physical creates a feeling of wellbeing due to the release of chemicals in the body.
 Eating fresh foods and a balanced diet is also important to keep healthy.
 Try to avoid too much of those foods that cause tension and stress, such as coffee, tea, chocolate and soft drinks.

-ZZ Get enough sleep.
+Get enough sleep.